 Partner with us to give a scholarship!
 Toddlers on the Hill invites you to partner with the community on Capitol Hill and beyond to build a scholarship fund for children who would not otherwise be able to experience this incredible early childhood environment.
-If you, your business, or your family would like to make a contribution of any size to ToTH’s scholarship fund, please visit our crowdfunding project site.
-For questions please, contact Joy Wilder, at email@example.com.
+If you, your business, or your family would like to make a contribution of any size to ToTH’s scholarship fund, please visit our crowdfunding project site and give by May 1, 2017!
+For questions please, contact Joy Wilder, at firstname.lastname@example.org.

 Who are we?

 At TODDLERS ON THE HILL (ToTH), a Montessori school founded by a group of Capitol Hill parents in 2012, we nurture independence, confidence, and creativity in toddlers within a peaceful social setting.
 A certified teacher leads each three hour session.
 We are an authentic Montessori program licensed by the District of Columbia’s Office of the State Superintendent of Education (OSSE) for children ages 15 months to 3 years.
 Our low adult to child ratio ensures our children are nurtured and time spent at ToTH is quality time.

 This unique and widely-lauded education method, developed more than a century ago by Italian physician Maria Montessori, is built around the concepts of self-directed learning, mixed-age classrooms, collaboration, creativity, and social responsibility.
 We value the 120 years of cumulative observation and research on this method and we feel that a school based on the Montessori Method is the best that we can offer the toddlers in our neighborhood.